Senate Bill 132 FAQs

 - State law prohibits discrimination based on gender, including gender identity.

-- Senate Bill 132, a new law to take effect Jan.
+- Senate Bill 132, a new law which took effect Jan.
 1, 2021, allows incarcerated transgender, non-binary and intersex people to request to be housed and searched in a manner consistent with their gender identity.

 - The federal Prison Rape Elimination Act (PREA) expressly prohibits housing decisions based solely on an incarcerated person’s external genitalia.